USS Dewey (DD-349): World War II

-The Dewey sailed three days later in the Enterprise task force.
-The Battle of Midway was joined 2 to 6 June, and throughout this action the Dewey screened the Platte.
-Returning to Pearl Harbor 9 June, The Dewey escorted the Saratoga as the carrier brought an air squadron to Midway between 22 and 29 June.
+Dewey sailed three days later in Enterprise's task force.
+The Battle of Midway was joined 2 to 6 June, and throughout this action Dewey screened the Platte.
+Returning to Pearl Harbor 9 June, Dewey escorted the Saratoga as the carrier brought an air squadron to Midway between 22 and 29 June.
 On 7 July she cleared for the initial landings on Guadalcanal, which she bombarded 7 August.
-On that day of the first assault, the Dewey fired on attacking dive bombers, suffering one crewman wounded.
+On that day of the first assault, Dewey fired on attacking dive bombers, suffering one crewman wounded.
 She went to the rescue of two ships, aiding the Jarvis to regain power, and towing the George F. Elliott until her damage made it necessary to abandon her.
-The Dewey rescued 40 of the transport's survivors.
+Dewey rescued 40 of the transport's survivors.

-The Dewey remained in the Solomons to protect supply and communication lines, and screened the Saratoga during the battle of the Eastern Solomons on 24 August 1942.
+Dewey remained in the Solomons to protect supply and communication lines, and screened the Saratoga during the Battle of the Eastern Solomons on 24 August 1942.
 She escorted the Saratoga, damaged by submarine torpedo 31 August, to Pearl Harbor, arriving 23 September, and 6 days later sailed for overhaul at San Francisco.
 On 27 December 1942 she got underway for duty in Alaskan waters.
-When the Worden ran aground at Amchitka, the Dewey attempted to tow her off the rocks, then aided in rescuing her survivors when stormy weather forced her abandonment.
-On 7 April 1943, the Dewey sailed for San Pedro to escort an assault group to Attu for the invasion 11 May.
+When the Worden ran aground at Amchitka, Dewey attempted to tow her off the rocks, then aided in rescuing her survivors when stormy weather forced her abandonment.
+On 7 April 1943, Dewey sailed for San Pedro to escort an assault group to Attu for the invasion 11 May.
 She also took part in the landings at Kiska 15 August, before escorting a group of LSTs to San Francisco, arriving 19 September.